robrich/kubernetes-hands-on-workshop/17-Azure-Kubernetes-Service/start/README.md

 1. `kubectl port-forward service/frontend 3000:3000`

    This tells Kubernetes to setup the tunnel from `localhost` to the service, and the service will round-robin across the pods.
+This skips ingress.

 2. Browse to http://localhost:3000/

 3. Hit cntrl-c to stop the port forward

 Did the service come up?
-If so, the problem is with the ingress or DNS.
+If so, the problem is with the cluster forwarding to ingress, ingress forwarding to the service, or DNS.
 If not, the problem is with the link between the service and the deployment.

+See https://kubernetes.github.io/ingress-nginx/deploy/#local-testing for tips on using curl to inject a hostname header to a specific IP and port-forwarding into the Nginx Ingress controller.